timekit-io/js-sdk/README.md

 - [base64](https://github.com/mathiasbynens/base64) - a robust base64 encoder/decoder, used for basic auth headers
 - [humps](https://github.com/domchristie/humps) - easy conversion from camelCase to snake_case and vice versa

+## Installation

+The library is hosted on NPM, so you can simply go:

+`npm install timekit-sdk --save`

 ## Module loading

 The SDK is UMD (Universal Module Definition) compatible, which means that it can be loaded in various module formats across both browsers and server.